Chris Duvall: Portland Timbers

 On February 25, 2020, Duvall signed a contract with Portland Timbers for the 2020 season.
 He made his Timbers debut on March 8, playing the full 90 minutes in a 1–0 win over Nashville SC.
 Shortly after the Nashville game, the MLS season was paused due to the COVID-19 Pandemic.
 Play resumed in July with the MLS is Back tournament, with group stage games counting as regular season matches.
 Duvall played in all 3 group stage games and played in 3 of Portland's 4 knockout round games to help the Timbers win the tournament.
 He helped the Timbers finish the shortened regular season 3rd in the Western Conference, appearing in 10 of a possible 23 games.
 He did not appear in their playoff game.
 Duvall's contract option was declined by Portland following their 2020 season.

 FC Cincinnati

 On August 20, 2021, after participating in training sessions with the club, Duvall signed with Major League Soccer club FC Cincinnati.
 He made his debut for the club the next day on August 21 against the New England Revolution, coming on as a substitute in a 4–1 defeat.
 Duvall made 4 appearances during the season as FCC finished last in the Eastern Conference and overall standings.
 Following the 2021 season, Cincinnati declined their contract option on Duvall.

 On January 4, 2022, Duvall announced his retirement.

 Coaching career

 Duvall joined the Charleston Battery as an assistant coach ahead of the 2022 USL Championship season.
-On January 23, 2023, it was announced that Duvall had joined Bobby Murphy's St. Louis City SC 2 staff as an assistant.
+On January 23, 2023, it was announced that Duvall had joined Bobby Murphy's St. Louis City 2 staff as an assistant.